JSAssassin/boiler-maker/README.md

 [Learn More](https://www.chaijs.com/plugins/)

 Write a test script in your package.json so that you can simply say npm test to execute your tests.
 This script will run the mocha command for any spec files in your project.
 You should also npm install --save-dev babel-register so that you can run your specs through the babel compiler on the fly (you'll need to add the --compilers flag like so: --compilers js:babel-register).

+**\*\*** Inside scripts in the package.json file add `{ "test": "mocha ./tests/*.spec.js --require @babel/register", "test:watch": "mocha ./tests/*.spec.js --require @babel/register --watch" }`

+test will run mocha, it will find for the folder tests and run any file inside it that ends with .spec.js and then @babel/register is required to run JSX that is used in the front end.

+test:watch will do the same thing as nodemon but for the tests.
+It will rerun the tests everytime there is a change in the tests.